Val-dose-things/Co-Print-SV08-Config/README.md

 ![image](https://github.com/user-attachments/assets/9809aca9-20bd-45c0-b9a3-3022e0cd867e)
 ![image](https://github.com/user-attachments/assets/2b44681d-eef4-4a0a-b7ed-48b44488b696)

-copy the coprint_zoffset_test.gcode in to the rename it with as ".coprint_zoffset_test.gcode" this will make it a hidden file and keep you from deleting it when you clear out your files.
+copy the coprint_zoffset_test.gcode in to the gcode directly. rename it with as ".coprint_zoffset_test.gcode" this will make it a hidden file and keep you from deleting it when you clear out your files.
 This will replace the stock one from sovol and have a PA in a range and settings that should not grind your extruder to dust.